10 tips for finding European coffee buyers

 - Make sure you stay up-to-date on market news by exploring the websites mentioned above.

-- Consider using websites as a way of advertising your product or company.
+- Consider using such trade websites as a way of advertising your product or company.

 10. Be confident and persistent